subuch/MailProviders/README.md

   }

 Info to Reviewer:
-1. App support email to multiple  recipient provided each recipient is added in To,CC and BCC 2 It need version upgrade to integrate multiple recipient in To,CC and BCC
+1. App support sending email to multiple  recipient but can accept only one recipient added to To,CC and BCC fields
+2. It need version upgrade to integrate multiple recipient in To,CC and BCC

  Deployment: